jeremydenoun/iprofilesync/README.md

    * generate/sync a CMDB or inventory
    * check your SSH connectivity
    * Auto Tag your data
-   * sync your hosts with iTerm2 http://iterm2.com/
+   * sync your hosts with iTerm2 although dynamic profile *

 A cli is available for all command :
 ```sh